fmager/real-time/m0_introduction/s0_intro_to_computing.md

 ## 3️⃣ GPU APIs and Languages
 GPUs are some of the most readily available accelerators.
-Originally made for graphics, since around 2008 using them for general computation has been in focus as well.
+Originally made for graphics, since around 2008 using them for general computation has been fairly wide spread.
 All graphics API's now also support general computation.
-Usually it will be called a compute shader.
+Usually, it will be called a compute shader.
 Shader is the common name for a GPU program.
 If running CUDA or OpenCL, it is called a kernel.
 The guide will mostly focus on the pure compute parts of GPU APIs, except for the graphics specialization.
 Thus it will be assumed that if you are interested in the graphics specialization you might already have done a graphics course or a tutorial such as